GEM-benchmark/NL-Augmenter/docs/doc.md

 **Test Cases:** At least 5 examples should be added in the file `test.json` as test cases for every added transformation.
 These examples serve as test cases as well as provide reviewers a sample of your transformation's output.
 The format of `test.json` can be borrowed from the sample transformations [here.](../interfaces)

+**Utility as a Perturbation:** A transformation's utility as a perturbation to

 **Languages other than English:** We also strongly encourage multilingual perturbations.
 All applicable languages should be specified in the list of “locales”.

 All of the above criteria extend to [filters](../filters) too.